aidan-lane/TackleBox/Proposal.md

 ----------
 Milestones are given as weeks from project start:

-- By Week 1 : Investigate the **Unknown** language options and choose one best suited to encapsulate what we don't know.
+- By Week 2 : Familiarize ourselves with at least one of the popular browser extension APIs (Chromium, Firefox, Safari).
-- By Week 4 : Obtain unknown information on 6 things that 6 random strangers don't know.
+- By Week 4 : Completed the basics of the user interface for the extension(s).
-- By Week 7 : Have the informaton from the last stranger.
-We assume that strangers who don't know things will become harder to find once more people know what we are doing.
+- By Week 6 : Have a backend server and database set up and connected to the frontend.
-- By Week 9: Have the seven unknowns coded into the chosen (unknown) language.
+- By Week 8 : Allow users to submit feedback on flagged sites, either agreeing or dissenting with the warning.
-- By Week 10 : Completely develop the website that uses deep learning and artificial intelligence to source a cooperative crowd, decide what they don't know and automatically encode it into the chosen language.
+- By Week 10 : Port extension to remaining two browser APIs and release on app stores.